 The John H Dunning Centre for International Business

-The Centre was renamed in 2008, in honour of the late Professor John Dunning and stands as one of the world's premier research centres in the field.
+Research in International Business has been at the heart of our activities since 1964.
+The Centre was renamed in 2008, in honour of the late Professor John H Dunning and stands as one of the world's premier research centres in the field.
 Internationally-renowned members of the Centre include Professor Mark Casson, Professor Rajneesh Narula, Professor Alain Verbeke and Prof Chris Brewster.

 Research in the Centre

 Almost 60 years the University of Reading has helped define the research agenda in the field of international business.
 Further developing and employing the 'Reading approach' to the analysis and evaluation of the international business, the Centre's straddles the fields of international business, strategic management, innovation, and human resource management, and balances the necessity of a deep theoretical grounding with the added value of a strong applied focus.
 Research focuses on areas including:

 - International human resource management

 - The globalisation of technology and Innovation